MichaelKaaden/dockerized-app/README.md

 now the base URL will be set to the one defined in the environment.

 ## Part III: The Multi-Stage Build

+[Here](https://github.com/MichaelKaaden/dockerized-app) you can find the sources that are included in this part of the document.

 As you probably know, you need some globally installed software to build an Angular app.
 There's at least Node.js, npm (or yarn), and some web browser for